abin24/Surface-Inspection-defect-detection-dataset/README.md

 - Their "Micro surface defect database" and "Oil pollution defect database" are labeled with pixel level **ground truth by us**.
-You can clone this repo and download these file.
+You can clone this repo and download this file.

 -------
 # Weakly Supervised Learning for Industrial Optical Inspection #